Is your move to France actually ready?

 Conclusion

 The French language requirements for residency and citizenship are distinct at each stage of the administrative journey.
 The OFII evaluation at arrival is formative and non-blocking.
 The B1 certificate required for the carte de résident must be obtained and submitted with the dossier.
-The B1 level required for naturalization is assessed at the prefecture interview, with an optional (but strongly advisable) certificate to support the application.
+Since 1 January 2026, naturalization requires a B2 level proven by an accepted certificate or qualifying French diploma submitted with the dossier, not assessed at the prefecture interview.
 Planning for language certification well in advance of each application deadline is the most effective way to prevent language from becoming a blocking issue.
 For a practical sense of the French level required in daily administrative interactions as opposed to the formal citizenship test, see our guide on how much French you actually need to move to France.
 Language preparation makes the most sense when it is planned alongside the broader residency timeline.
 Our guide to the VLS-TS to permanent residency timeline shows exactly when each language milestone becomes relevant, and how to sequence it against permit renewals and integration requirements.

 If you are preparing for the TCF IRN or the prefecture interview and want a clear preparation strategy, see how to prepare for the TCF IRN and our TCF IRN vs DELF vs TEF comparison for practical guidance on the options available to Americans.
 If you are weighing whether to pursue citizenship or a 10-year card, the language requirement is one factor in a larger decision.
 Our guide to citizenship vs. permanent residency for Americans compares both paths across process, rights, tax implications, and what each status actually unlocks.